csc301-fall-2020/team-project-15-ontario-parks/deliverable-2/README.md

  * This section will be used to assess the value of the features built

 ## Instructions

+ The backend application is hosted on heroku and we currently have one route (get all tourist attractions) that is functioning.
+If users are interested in accessing the API of our application, they can simply visit https://ontario-park.herokuapp.com/api/attractions.

  * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above